SidneyNemzer/snippets/README.md

 ## FAQ

-### Q: Why doesn't this just sync the snippets that are built-into chrome?
+### Q: Why doesn't this just sync the snippets that are built-into Chrome?

 A: Unfortunately, Chrome doesn't allow extensions to access the built-in snippets.
-So I re-created a snippet editor.
+So I created my own snippet editor!

 ### Q: What did you use to make this extension?

-A: The interface uses [React](https://facebook.github.io/react/).
-The code editor is [react-ace](https://github.com/securingsincity/react-ace)
+A: The interface uses [React](https://facebook.github.io/react/) and [Material UI](http://www.material-ui.com/#/).
+The code editor is [react-ace](https://github.com/securingsincity/react-ace).
+[Redux](http://redux.js.org/) and [react-chrome-redux](https://github.com/tshaddix/react-chrome-redux) are used to sync all panels.

 ### Q: Can you add *insert feature here*